Berlin Brigade: Desert Storm

 Under the treaties that enabled the reunification of Germany, all non-German military forces were required to leave Berlin.
 The Berlin Brigade was officially inactivated by President Bill Clinton on 6 July 1994.
 The last unit to leave Berlin was the 42nd AG Unit (Postal).
 The 42nd was a small unit responsible for the mail service for the military assigned to Berlin, the Potsdam unit, and the Helmstedt detachment.
 It received very little recognition but was vital to the morale of the brigade.
 Besides postal service, the unit also performed other services, such as courier duty throughout the European theater.
 The unit was based at Andrews Barracks under Special Troops.

 Historical notes

 The 287th Military Police Company was the only US Army MP unit to use boats for water patrol along the border to East Germany.

 The Berlin Brigade Aviation Detachment at Tempelhof Central Airport was the last US Army unit worldwide to use the DeHavilland Canada U-6 Beaver, when retired in January 1980.

-Its replacement was the UV-20A Chiricahua (two delivered in 1979), for which the unit was also the first and until 1991 only operator within the US Army.
+Its replacement was the UV-20A Chiricahua (two delivered in 1979), for which the unit was also the first and, until 1991, the only operator within the US Army.

-The Rail Transportation Office operated the only regular US Army Transportation Corps trains (between West Berlin and West Germany) through a communist controlled country for 45 years, pulled by East German Deutsche Reichsbahn locomotives.
+The Rail Transportation Office operated the only regular US Army Transportation Corps trains (between West Berlin and mainland West Germany) through a Communist-controlled country for 45 years, pulled by East German Deutsche Reichsbahn locomotives.